-Skips are to be monitored on a regular basis by the Site Waste Manager to ensure that contamination of segregated skips does not occur, thus avoiding higher disposal costs.
+Skips are to be monitored on a regular basis by the Compound Package Managers and the ECoW during daily site inspections to ensure that contamination of segregated skips does not occur, thus avoiding higher disposal costs.
 This plan will also be reviewed by the Environment Manager during scheduled audits who will also be responsible for transferring any good practice and solutions throughout the company, where appropriate.